PEER Research Project

 to Enhance Recovery (PEER)

-Using key stakeholder advisors representing graduate students, faculty, health science professionals, and peer workers, through a modified Delphi process we will further develop and codify curriculum materials from the successful pilot of IRIS’s Recovery Research Fellowship.
-We aim to enhance recovery research with greater grounding in peer recovery and diversify health science research with more people who identify as peers.
-Curricula will be delivered to these audiences:
+Using advisors representing graduate students, faculty, health science professionals, and peer workers, through a modified Delphi process we developed and codified curriculum materials from the successful pilot of IRIS’s Recovery Research Fellowship and other past presentations.
+Curricula were piloted with these audiences:

 -